thinkphp/json-rpc-php/docs/json-rpc-php.md

 #### Note:

 Keep in mind the example: the ``__call()`` method isn't called explicitely.
 Instead, methods that aren't between the explicitely declared methods of the class are called.
 These are the JSON-RPC server's methods. ``__call()`` method collect  every method request not coresponding to any explicitely declared method of the class and manage it as JSON-RPC request.
-The parameters too are given as the JSON-RPC method requires, where __call() will package them in an array.
+The parameters too are given as the JSON-RPC method requires, where ``__call()`` will package them in an array.
 In this way, the magic method ``__call()`` charges on itself the requests and acts as a proxy to the JSON-RPC server.

-### method jsonRPCClient->setRPCNotifications()
+### Method jsonRPCClient::setRPCNotifications()

 Sets the internal state of the object, to determine whether the requests are sent as normal requests or notifications.